Austi1578/sigmalad/README.md

 # sigmalad
-Lab monke 6 Phycis vr fun!
+Lab monke 6 A Fun lil side project of mine !